themeadgatemagazine/home/_pages/masthead.md

   - image_path:
     alt: "Dhruv Gosu"
     title: "Dhruv Gosu"
-    excerpt: 'Dhruv is an 8 year old boy, who is interested in transport, music and maps.
+    excerpt: 'Dhruv is an 8 year old boy, who is interested in music, transport and maps.
 He writes stories, makes stick drawiing and reads a lot during his leisure.
 He is now venturing in helping the local community with his tiny magazine.'
 ---

 <style>